syahrizaldev/webdev-resources/readme.md

 | Name | Description | Pricing |
 | ---- | ----------- | ------- |

-## Contributing

-If you have discovered any useful and valuable resources or have suggestions for others, feel free to check the [**contributing**](./contributing.md) file for more information.

 ## Feedback

 This repository is actively under improvement and development.
 Please open an [**issue**](https://github.com/syahrizaldev/webdev-resources/issues) or start a [**discussion**](https://github.com/syahrizaldev/webdev-resources/discussions) if you have any feedback, suggestions, questions, or future requests.
-Your input is valuable and helps us for future enhancements.
+If you found this list helpful, please consider giving it a **star** and **watch** the repository to stay updated.

+## Contributing

+If you have discovered any useful and valuable resources or have suggestions for others, feel free to check the [**contributing**](./contributing.md) file for more information.

 ## License